dimos99/Process-Integration/README.md

 ## Bugs-Notes
 * The only problem that has been noted so far is that in some earlier versions of MATLAB, there is an error in the readtable and writetable functions.
 A universal solution is not applicable, as it depends on the version of MATLAB that you are using.
 * The program has been tested for pinch problems and threshold problems with no hot utility, but not for threshold problems with no cold utility.
 However, no bugs are expected for this kind of problems as well.

+## Acknowledgments
+* This project was created as part of a Process Design course and the methodology is based on the lectures.
+* The project was tested and improved by my team for this course.

+## Contact
+Created by @dimos99 - feel free to contact me! (also found in dimos99@gmail.com)

 ## License
 This project is licensed under the MIT License